luisnmartins/feup-comp/README.md

 ## Summary

 This tool allows the user to pre-compile a yal file to .j file so that it can be after compiled to .class file using jasmin.

+In order to only generate valid code, this tool starts by analysing the code as sintactic and semantic correction.

+If the code is valid, a .j is generated converting the .yal code to basic instructions such as iload, istore, iconst, etc..

 ## Pre-requirements